 I believe my songs reflect growing in spirit, growing in wisdom, growing in patience, and growing older.
 My beautiful wife and I look towards growing old together, though not too fast.
 Amanda and my children Elijah & Marcella (born in-spite of infertility issues) are the most important part of my life.
 God has blessed me ways I don’t deserve with this little collection of life in my home.

 One of my favorite lyrics of all time is by the late Bob Marley: “One good thing about music – when it hits, you feel no pain.”
 That is the powerful truth of music.
 It is not meant to harm us, rather it was created to lift us up…to soothe us.
+Even to challenge us.
 I hope that my songs soothe your spirit in a convicting and convincing way.